mixmarvel/mixmarvel.github.io/_posts/2018-05-15-MixMarvel-Ethereum.md

 MixMarvel Foundation states that reported in March 2018, the MixMarvel decided to develop on Ethereum.

-On March 15, 2018, MixMarvel decided to develop on Ethereum.
+On May 15, 2018, MixMarvel decided to develop on Ethereum.
 MixMarvel will put a lot of effort on Ethereum based dApps and produce more games on this public chain.

 The collaboration has achieved a good response in both Ethereum and MixMarvel community.
 MixMarvel will also bring more games to Ethereum in the future.